August 26th at IWM Duxford

 Amongst the 2021 Flying Days was Duxford's first Flying Evening entitled 'After Hours', which proved to be a huge success.

-For 2022 the Flying Evening was listed as a 'Special Flying Event' rather than a Flying Day but the visitor capacity and ticket prices were both lower than the main airshows.
-The Flying Evening has no special classification for 2023 so details of timings, prices and maximum capacity are not yet known.
+For 2022, 2023 and 2024 the Flying Evening was listed as a 'Special Flying Event' rather than a Flying Day so it was discounted rather than free for members and the visitor capacity and ticket prices were both lower than the main airshows.

 ---|---|